 In July 2008, Mr. Golisano established Responsible New York, which is organized around a core set of values, beliefs and principles that are essential to guiding true political reform in the State of New York.
 Its quest is to create a political movement to return Albany to its rightful owners.
 Its pledge is help create an organization with no personal agendas, other than to give a voice to all New Yorkers - Democrats, Republicans, Conservatives and Independents from cities, suburbs and rural areas both upstate and downstate.

 Responsible New York endorsed candidates in the New York State Senate and Assembly.
 Candidates were chosen in a non-partisan manner and only for their commitment and their ability to support Responsible New York, removing Albany from the grips of special interest and returning our government to the people who support it.
 And to truly change Albany it will also endorsed and supported candidates for Congress who will work to put people first.

-Mr. Golisano is the founding sponsor (in 2005) and major underwriter for eight consecutive years of the Clinton Global Initiative (CGI) Annual Meeting.
+Mr. Golisano is the founding sponsor (in 2005) and was the major underwriter for nine consecutive years (through 2013) of the Clinton Global Initiative (CGI) Annual Meeting.
 The CGI convenes global leaders to devise and implement innovative solutions to some of the world's most pressing challenges in the areas of education, poverty, health and the environment.

 A native of Irondequoit, NY, a suburb of Rochester, he is a graduate of the State University of New York at Alfred.